-It’s true that pancakes are not so common in The Europe and that being the case, there are next to no recipes using metric measurements which aren’t actually recipes for crepes in disguise.
-Every time I try to make pancakes when at the in‐laws, things go a bit, well, screwy when I try to convert the measures since the American/British standard system is crap, nonsensical, and doesn’t convert well in to a base ten system.
+Every time I tried to make pancakes when visiting Europe from the US (prior to moving permanently) things went a bit, well, screwy.
 Because of this, I finally sat down and properly weighed and measured everything in metric from a base pancake recipe that I happen to like a great deal and have expanded upon.

 - 130g of flour